-Among the positive factors of the short workweek, the report found that giving people an extra day off increases the amount of “low-carbon” activities they enjoy.
+Among the positives of the short workweek, the report found that giving people an extra day off increases the amount of "low-carbon" activities they enjoy.
 From rest to exercise, from community building to seeing family.

 Laurie Mompelat, environmental researcher and one of the report's authors, said: "Moving to a four-day work week with fair pay for all can help us change the way value is created in society by creating more space for care, rest. and relationships. "